Chorale-Corpus/Goudimel_C/README.md

 - Modernised spelling ("Loy" -> "Loi", "Roy" -> "Roi")
 - Abbreviations ("&" -> "et")

+For comparison, this repo also includes:
+- `titles.py` with scripts for mapping between different numbering systems for Psalms, Latin titles, and more.
+- `psalms_texts.tsv` file with an English language version of the psalms (KJV) and both major numbering systems in full.

 Various sources are other versions of the Psalm texts.
 These include WikiSource's provision of:
 - [A more modern French translation (1910)](https://fr.wikisource.org/wiki/Bible_Segond_1910/Livre_des_Psaumes)